sullis/proxy/README.md

     codes based on presence of url parameter named 'envelope' with value 'response'
   - Support envelope=request query parameter that allows you to POST a JSON object that we will use to create the request
-  - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more apibuilder schemas (via environment variable named APIBUILDER_SERVICE_URIS)
+  - Converts www form urlencoded strings (body and query for JSONP) into form data, validating and converting types according to one or more [API Builder](https://www.apibuilder.io) schemas (via environment variable named APIBUILDER_SERVICE_URIS)

 ## Bypassing proxy